Milan-Ecsedi/Graduation_project_backend/README.md

  DB_PORT=              #the database will listen on this port, if its empty, the default port is 3306(My SQL default port) DB_USERNAME=root      #username for the database DB_PASSWORD=          #password for the database DB_DATABASE=course_db #database name, change it if its necessary for your own
 ```

+Recommended to use the course_db.sql dump, For examples and its fully configured

 ## Documentation

-you can find the API documentation on /doc endpoint. <br>
+you can find the API documentation on http://localhost:3000/doc endpoint. <br>
-Open the [./docs/index.html](./docs/index.html) for the developer documentation<br>
+Open the [/docs/index.html](./docs/index.html) for the developer documentation<br>
 Written in hungarian

-Recommended to use Thunder Client for checking the endpoints, if you using Visual Studio:Code
+Import the [thunder-collection_Graduation_project_Tests](./thunder-collection_Graduation_project_Tests) into ThunderClient to test the endpoints

 ## Database model